 MQ TT, note the space between

 TT, and its full name is MQ Telemetry Transport, which is a real-time data transmission protocol developed by him during a crude oil pipeline data acquisition and monitoring system (pipeline SCADA system) in Conoco Phillips.
 Its purpose is to allow the sensor to communicate with IBM's MQ Integrator via a limited bandwidth VSAT, Since Nipper is a professional in remote sensing and data acquisition and monitoring, he gave the name

 According to Nipper, MQTT must be simple and easy to implement, and support QoS (the equipment network environment is complex).
 It must be lightweight and bandwidth-saving (because bandwidth is expensive at that time), and must be data-independent (don't care about the payload data format).
 It must be continuous session awareness (knowing if the device is online at all times).
 Several core features of MQTT (version 3.1.1) will be introduced below, which respectively correspond to the implementation of these design principles.

 filtering rule.
-The benefits of the publish / subscribe mode over the client / server mode are:
+The benefits of the publish/subscribe model over the client/server model are:

 In the MQTT protocol, the

 Topic.
 For example: All messages published to the topic

 news will be forwarded by broker to subscribers who have subscribed to

 In the figure above, the subscribers subscribe to